-Lake Havasu City in located on Colorado River in northwest Arizona.
+Lake Havasu City is located on Colorado River in northwest Arizona.
 Lake Havasu is about 45 miles long.
 In the summer the main attraction is, of course, Lake Havasu.
 Boating, para-sailing jet-skiing, water-skiing, fishing, canoeing, kayaking, and sailing are just some of the choices for people who love water sports.
 Boat rentals are available.
 In the fall, it is still warm enough to enjoy water-related activities.

 In the spring, Lake Havasu City is a very popular destination for Spring Break.
 If you don't enjoy being around crowds, or rowdy college students, I'd avoid Spring Break at Lake Havasu.
 On the other hand, if you are one of those rowdy college people, you can have a great time if you use common sense.
 More about that later.

-In the winter it is still mild compared to most places in the country, so even if you aren't soaking up the rays on your boat, you can enjoy many other outdoor activities, like jeep tours, hiking, camping, hunting, fishing and birdwatching.
+In the winter it is still mild compared to most places in the country, so even if you aren't soaking up the rays on your boat, you can enjoy many other outdoor activities, like jeep tours, hiking, camping, hunting, fishing, and birdwatching.

-What Else is There To Do at Lake Havasu City?
+What Else Is There to Do at Lake Havasu City?

-Along with the London Bridge there is a charming English Village and the London Arms Pub & Playhouse Theatre.
+Along with the London Bridge, there is a charming English Village and the London Arms Pub & Playhouse Theatre.
 A variety of tours on the water make a relaxing way to enjoy the beauty of the lake, the bridge, and the surrounding scenery.
-The Bill Williams Wildlife Refuge & Trail in nearby Parker, Arizona is a place for hunting, bird-watching and fishing.
+The Bill Williams Wildlife Refuge & Trail in nearby Parker, Arizona is a place for hunting, bird-watching, and fishing.
 You can drive along the refuge for a great view of the area, and there's also a short nature trail that you can walk.
 For those of you that enjoy sports on wheels, there are plenty of opportunities to go four-wheeling and dirt biking.